nyanchoka-joy/MyFirstRepo/README.md

-# MyFirstRepo
-ALX graded project assignment.
-This is my first repository created as part of a GitHub learning task.
+This is my first repository created as part of a GitHub learning task